 Check out the history, meticulous detail and hours of love and labor at this specialty depot located in Old Town San Diego.
 Joining the work of many, this museum showcases the wall-to-wall intricacies of model railroads and the time and detailed work by model railroads enthusiasts.

 If you happen to be in San Diego in December celebrating the holidays in your flip flops, be sure to check out the treasure trove of holiday lights around the city’s neighborhoods.
 Among the most popular are Christmas Card Lane in Rancho Penasquitos, Garrison Street Lights in Point Loma and Fairway Village in Carmel Mountain Ranch to name a few.
-For the true light enthusiasts, hop aboard the Holly Jolly Old Town Trolley, complete with guided tour and themed treats.
+For the true light enthusiasts, hop aboard the Holiday Sights & Festive Nights Tour, complete with guided tour and themed treats.